-By way of recent example, in the 2015-2016 academic year, Indiana University announced that it intended to change its policy.
+By way of example, in the 2015-2016 academic year, Indiana University announced that it intended to change its policy.
 Under the new policy, the university specifically stated that a religious student group "would not be permitted to forbid someone of a different religion, or someone non-religious, from running for a leadership position within the [religious group]."
 Only after months of criticism from alumni and political leaders, as well as the threat of litigation, did Indiana University revert to its prior policy of allowing religious student groups to choose their leaders according to their religious beliefs.

-Also in the 2015-2016 academic year, a religious student organization at Southeast Missouri State University had its recognition revoked by the student government because it refused to insert a newly required nondiscrimination statement into its constitution.
-The group tried to persuade the student government to allow religious groups to have religious leadership requirements; however, the student government voted against adding language to
+Also in the 2015-2016 academic year, a religious student organization at Southeast West Virginia State University had its recognition revoked by the student government because it refused to insert a newly required nondiscrimination statement into its constitution.
+The group tried to persuade the student government to allow religious groups to have religious leadership requirements; however, the student government voted against adding language to its bylaws to protect religious groups' right to have religious leadership requirements.
+After this vote, additional religious groups communicated to the administration that they would not remove their religious leadership